ioriayane/Hagoromo/README.md

 If you want to make changes, please branch from `dev` and submit a pull request to `dev`.

 Also, please do the following: Check in Github Actions.
-We will review it when it is cleared.

 ### Code formatting

-Use [pre-commit](https://pre-commit.com/) with source code management.
+[pre-commit](https://pre-commit.com/) are used for source code formatting.
 Please check the official site and set it up to run with git hook.

 Setup Example